Ahmed-Sidki/Time-Series/README.md

 # Time-Series
-Project to forecast employment in fi xed-term and permanent contracts, as well asfor jobs within specific sectors of activity.
+Project to forecast employment in fixed-term and permanent contracts, as well as for jobs within specific sectors of activity.